DrakeLab/willoughby-grooming-model/README.md

 _Parasite Population Metrics_

 * Calculate infection metrics from parasite perspective (total population size, crowding)
 * How these values vary with Allee effect and host density changes
+* Calculate stability?

 _Parasite Infrapopulation Distribution_

-* Calculate aggregation metrics (mean intensity:variance intensity, $k$, crowding, skew, Pareto fraction)
+* From the stationary distribution, calculate aggregation metrics (mean intensity:variance intensity, $k$, crowding, skew, Pareto fraction)
 * How these values relate to each other and vary with Allee effect and host density changes

 ### Checklist: